 During any year of a tenure-acquiring appointment, the faculty member may be judged to be making unsatisfactory progress toward tenure on the basis of the annual reports or other sources of information.
 A terminal contract or notice of non-reappointment may be issued by the school director in conformity with deadlines stated in the Tenure Policy.

 A comprehensive evaluation of the tenure-track faculty member's performance will be undertaken in a formal Midterm Review, which ordinarily occurs in his or her sixth long semester (for this reason it is often termed a Third Year Review).
 This evaluation is to be considered an opportunity to advise the tenure-track faculty member whether it is felt that satisfactory progress is or is not being made toward tenure.
 If progress is deemed to be satisfactory at this time, there is, nevertheless, no guarantee of ultimate tenure.
 If progress is deemed to be unsatisfactory in the Midterm Review, first, the tenure-track faculty member must be given an opportunity to respond to the unsatisfactory performance rating.
-Thereupon, two alternatives are available to the department/school: (1) a determination will be made to issue the tenure-track faculty member a terminal contract, or (2) the department/school chairperson/director will provide, in writing, specific requirements setting forth the conditions for continued employment within appropriate deadlines (see specific procedure which follows).
+Thereupon, two alternatives are available to the school: (1) a determination will be made to issue the tenure-track faculty member a terminal contract, or (2) the school director will provide, in writing, specific requirements setting forth the conditions for continued employment within appropriate deadlines (see specific procedure which follows).

 The following procedure applies to the Midterm Review process: